aditi-jadhav-arch/aditi-jadhav-arch/README.md

 ### 💼 Projects I'm Proud Of

-- 🍳 **RasoiBot** – an AI recipe buddy that tells you what to cook based on what’s in your fridge
+- 📺 **YouTube Clone** – HTML & CSS replica of YouTube’s classic layout.
-- 📺 **YouTube Clone** – HTML & CSS replica of YouTube’s classic layout
+- 🏙️ **Mumbai Homepage** – a website showcasing the spirit of Mumbai.
-- 🏙️ **Mumbai Mosaic** – a website showcasing the cultural spirit of Mumbai
+- 🏀 **Hoop Score** – a basketball scoreboard app and also my first ever interactive web project!
 ---

 ### 🧰 Tech Stack & Tools